Complete Guide to Phishing for Businesses: What is Phishing? Protect Your Organization From Phishing Attacks

 - A malicious attachment in the bottom left corner - FedEx does not send tracking information in the form of an attachment

-User education can help reduce the likelihood of a successful phishing attack; however, human behavior is ultimately unpredictable.
+Employee training is an important aspect of securing business email accounts against phishing scams; however, user behavior is ultimately unpredictable.
 Thus, to effectively protect against phishing, a safeguarded environment must be built around the user.
-This can be achieved through a comprehensive, intuitive email security solution that is capable of identifying and blocking the most stealthy spear phishing attempts in real-time.
+This can be achieved through implementing an advanced, comprehensive email security solution that is capable of identifying and blocking the most stealthy spear phishing attempts in real-time.

-Guardian Digital EnGarde Cloud Email Security provides multi-layered real-time protection against the most targeted and sophisticated phishing scams, coupled with the expert system monitoring, maintenance and support required to keep your users and key assets safe.
-Key features and functionalities of EnGarde’s phishing protection include:
+Guardian Digital Cloud Email Security provides innovative real-time protection against the most targeted and sophisticated phishing scams, coupled with the expert managed services required to keep your users and key assets safe.
+Key features of EnGarde’s phishing protection include:

 Must Read Blog Posts